 President Ryan Speaks to Batten Students About the Current State of American Higher Education Mar 27, 2019 Molly Hannon President Ryan Speaks to Batten Students About the Current State of American Higher Education There’s no denying the state of American higher education is at a crossroads.
 From front-page news of admissions scandals to politicians promising and demanding free education for all, American colleges and universities are being increasingly scrutinized—and for good reason.
 The University of Virginia is no exception.
 Last week, Batten professor Gerry Warburg hosted UVA President Jim Ryan during his “Public Policy Challenges for the 21st Century,” course to discuss the current state of American higher education and how universities, like UVA, can become more diverse and inclusive.
 Ryan, who joined UVA only eight months ago as the University’s ninth president, has, in his short time, implemented significant policy changes.
 As a first-generation student, Ryan is keenly aware of the challenges first-generation and other underrepresented students face, but firmly believes that education can open doors—as well as enhance economic growth—for all.
 Ryan sees higher education as the solution to the deep partisan divide facing America today.
 However, in order for that solution to be realized and embraced, leaders and universities need to make the case for the value of a college degree and the contributions that higher education institutions provide to the economy and society.
 “Institutions of higher education are real economic entities,” said Ryan.
 “Colleges provide a space for discovery and research to serve the public.
 Specifically, public colleges such as UVA can greatly help the surrounding communities with new ways to make sure that cultural awareness and diversity of thoughts are appreciated.”
 In an increasingly polarized world, colleges like UVA can also become an antidote to the vitriolic tone that has permeated American culture, and instead show that differences of opinion are healthy and integral to the future well-being of democracies.
 “College can be a place where you learn that people with different views are still good human beings,” said Ryan, who cited his formative time teaching constitutional law at UVA.
 “It’s important that people learn to respect each other’s views—even when it comes to contentious issues, such as abortion, gay marriage, etc.” On the subject of Ryan’s latest initiative for all full-time University staff to receive a minimum living wage of $15 per hour, he was candid in expressing that this was a goal of his before he began his term as University president.
 “There will never be trust between the UVA community and the Charlottesville community if we continue to underpay University staff,” said Ryan.
 For Ryan, this kind of measure will not only foster trust between the academic and Charlottesville communities, but will also engender a sense of renewed pride in UVA amongst faculty and students.
 Other topics that arose during the discussion were issues related to free speech, online education, and student debt—issues for which Ryan spoke honestly and thoughtfully about, highlighting that there is a surplus of misinformation on these subjects.
 One key theme that emerged was Ryan’s insistence that as a public university, UVA faculty, staff and students have a civic duty that extends beyond community to the state, the nation and the world.
 Just as UVA is a prestigious university with a long and rich, but also complicated, history, it still has the potential to be great and also to be good.
 Gerald Warburg Warburg teaches courses at the Batten School on Congress, U.S. foreign policy and advocacy strategies.
 He is the lead faculty member in the Batten School massive open online course (MOOC) “Public Policy Challenges of the 21st Century,” which is available on Coursera.
 Read full bio Related Content Gerald Warburg Dispatches from the Eastern Front: A Political Education from the Nixon Years to the Age of Obama Research A naïve undergraduate is transported from a small California town to the intensely competitive world of Capitol Hill policymaking.
 Gerald Felix Warburg’s memoir is not just a story about four decades in Washington, although a life spent as a House of Representatives and Senate staffer, and as a lobbyist and professor, provides remarkable insight into the struggles, the strategies, and the people of the U.S. capital.
 Nonprofileration Policy Crossroads Research On October 1, 2008, Congress enacted a proposal that originated with President George W. Bush in 2005 to approve an unprecedented nuclear trade pact with India by removing a central pillar of US nonproliferation policy.
 Despite the numerous political challenges confronting the Bush administration, the initiative won strong bipartisan support, including votes from Democratic Senators Joseph Biden, Hillary Clinton, and Barack Obama.
+Learning from History News On Andy McLeod’s Historic Matters podcast, Batten professor Gerry Warburg explores how lessons from the past can inspire the best policymaking for what’s to come.
 Post-Election Wrap Up with Craig Volden News On Monday, Nov.
 12, Batten students gathered in the Great Hall of Garrett Hall for a post-election wrap-up led by Batten’s Center for Effective Lawmaking (CEL).
 This was not a typical Batten Hour with the exception that food was served.
 Rather, the event was reminiscent of a game of musical chairs.
 Every eight minutes, students moved to a new table, where CEL Director Craig Volden, Operations Director Greer Kelly, CEL researchers and interns, along with Professor of Practice of Public Policy Gerald Warburg, discussed the implications of last Tuesday's midterm election results.
-The Significance of Batten Hosting Fifth District Debate News The non-partisan debate was moderated by Batten Professors Craig Volden and Gerald Warburg.